Emergency Preparedness and Response Volunteer Opportunities

 • Community Emergency Response Team (CERT) - CERTs are community safety advocates and front-line assistants during large emergencies.
 Participants will attend seven classes over a three week period, meeting two nights a week with one all day Saturday or Sunday practical and test day.
 Upon completing training, CERTs are able to identify and mitigate potential hazards in the home and workplace, help themselves and their neighbors until professional responders arrive, and participate in projects to enhance public safety within their communities.

 • Community Organization Active in Disaster (COAD) - A COAD is a local group of community organizations that coordinates emergency human services, while working in concert with partner agencies, including the local emergency management agency and social service agencies, during all stages of a disaster.
 The Montgomery County COAD hopes to provide opportunities for community organizations to get involved to make the community and its members safer and more prepared for threats of disasters of all kinds.
-If your organization would like to get involved in the Montgomery County COAD or if you have any questions email, Joe Corona.
+If your organization would like to get involved in the Montgomery County COAD or if you have any questions email, Sareem Streater.

 • Civil Air Patrol - Montgomery County has two CAP squadrons.
 The Bethesda-Chevy Chase Squadron welcomes teenagers and adults in a full program of air/ground search and rescue, leadership training, flight training, and more.
 The all-pilot Montgomery Senior Squadron contributes its skills primarily as instructors and search pilots.
 CAP assists local government in air/ground search and rescue operations as well as emergency communications.